-- The battle was the first to make use of tanks.
-They debuted at the offensive of Flers-Courcelette in September.
+- Tanks debuted at the offensive of Flers-Courcelette in September.
 The offensive also marked the arrival of the Canadians and New Zealanders to the battle.

-- The battle ended because the weather intervened and made fighting difficult.
+- The battle ended when weather intervened and made fighting difficult.

 - The battle is considered one of the bloodiest in history.
 Casualties totaled 1.5 million.

-- Britain lost so many soldiers the death toll was higher than the Crimean War, the Boer War and the Korean War combined.
-Many soldiers were fighting in their first battle.
+- Britain lost so many soldiers the death toll for the battle is higher than the Crimean War, the Boer War and the Korean War combined.

 - There was no clear victor and the battle was considered a stalemate.
-In fact, the most the Allies advanced was seven miles.
+The most the Allies advanced was seven miles.